ygeorgiev-axway/axway-open-docs/content/en/docs/apim_policydev/apigw_polref/integrity_additional.md

 You can configure the following optional settings in the **Verify using RSA/EC public key** section:

 **X509 certificate**:
-Select the certificate that is used to verify the payload from the API Gateway certificate store.
+Select the certificate that is used to verify the payload from the certificate store.

 {{< alert title="Note" color="primary" >}}Asymmetric keys are associated with the x509 certificate, but for verification, you only need the public key, which is encoded in the certificate.
 Alternatively, you can use a JSON Web Key (JWK) with a **Connect to URL** filter to download the key from a known source.{{< /alert >}}

 **Selector expression**:
-Alternatively, enter a selector expression to retrieve the alias of the certificate from the API Gateway certificate store.
+Alternatively, enter a selector expression to retrieve the alias of the certificate from the certificate store.

 You can configure the following optional settings in the **Verify using symmetric key** section: